 EVOLUTION AND BIG BANG

 The Sunday of Creation in our Lutheran church calendar [in Finland] occurred a few weeks ago.
-The text of the day is Genesis, the 1st Book of Moses.
-So, does our church teach that the world was, indeed, created in a week and man in its last day?
+The text of the day was Genesis, the 1st Book of Moses.
+So, does our church teach that the world was, indeed, created in a week and man in its sixth day?

 When Charles Darwin published ‘The Origin of Species’, i.e. the evolution theory, in 1855, Gregor Mendel, a Czech Augustinian monk and director of the St. Thomas Monastery in Brno was conducting research on heredity using the flowers in its garden.
 From the results he published the three Mendelian laws of heredity.
 These explained how evolution functions and made Mendel the father of the science of genetics.

-Could Mendel and Lamaître have conducted their research in a monastery and catholic university and publish their results within a church that claimed Genesis, interpreted to the letter, to be the complete truth about the origins of the Universe and the world and condemned the theories of evolution and big bang?
+Could Mendel and Lamaître have conducted their research in a monastery and in a catholic university and publish their results within a church that claimed Genesis, interpreted to the letter, to be the complete explanation about the origins of the Universe and the world, and that condemned the evolution and big bang theories?
 At least the Catholic church does not teach – did not even 100-200 years ago – Genesis as science.
-In fact the Catholic church has not taught so as long as long as science based theories about the origins of the universe and life have existed.
+In fact the Catholic church has not taught so as long as long as actual science based theories about the origins of the universe and life have existed.
 Yet, there are also Christian churches which base their science on Genesis [or more correctly judge science on the basis of Genesis].
 I’ll come back to these later on.